AtofStryker/train-scheduler/CONTRIBUTING.md

 - Node.js installed on your machine greater or equal to node `14.x.x`
 - If using Redis locally, a local installed version of Redis is needed.
 If using a Mac, Please see this [guide](https://phoenixnap.com/kb/install-redis-on-mac) on how to install Redis with Brew.
-- a populated `.env` and `.env.test`.
-Please ask your technical lead to help get this set up for you.
+- a populated `.env`.
+Please ask project owner to help get this set up for you.

 ## Installation